Written by: Pat Parelli

 Here’s a question I get asked all the time: “what should I do when my horse spooks on the trail?”
 The very first thing I recommend is to ask the question a little differently: “What can I do to better prepare myself and my horse so he doesn’t spook on the trail?”

 People can get very annoyed or scared by spooky behaviour, especially when accompanied by prancing and pulling.
-I’ve heard a number of theories about why horses behave like this, and most of them come from a lack of knowledge about the prey animal psyche: “He’s competitive, he likes to lead, he just loves to run, he’s just stupid”.
+I’ve heard a number of theories about why horses behave like this especially while on a trail ride, and most of them come from a lack of knowledge about the prey animal psyche: “He’s competitive, he likes to lead, he just loves to run, he’s just stupid”.
 If we are going to help our horses, the first step needs to be understanding the horse’s perspective.

 The prey animal perspective